Undergraduate Credit-Hour Based Academic Policies and Procedures

 Students who have been placed on probation three or more times during their undergraduate education are subject to academic dismissal from the university.
 The appropriate School Dean will review such cases and will render the decision whether a student should be academically dismissed.

 The action of dismissal will be placed on the official transcript.
 A student who has been dismissed will be administratively withdrawn from the university at the end of the current enrolled session and may not continue coursework.

 A student has the right to appeal within 30 days of notification of the academic dismissal decision.
-Students cannot be enrolled in courses during the appeal process.
-Appeal decisions are based on relevant information that was not available at the time of the decision or if procedures were not followed in accordance with Brandman academic policy/guidelines.
+If currently enrolled in a course, a student has 30 days from the end of the course to appeal the academic dismissal decision.
+Appeal decisions will only be considered if there is relevant information that was not available at the time of the decision or if procedures were not followed in accordance with Brandman academic policy/guidelines.
 It is not a reconsideration of the merits of the decision.
 The appeal decision will be rendered by the Office of the Executive Vice Chancellor of Academic Affairs.
 The appeal decision will be final and binding.